Tech Accelerator

 • Define the roles and responsibilities.
 Outline the duties, goals, roles and responsibilities for IT and OT teams, and focus on opportunities to collaborate.

 • Provide training.
-Cross-training can help IT and OT groups develop a better sense of the other and understand each other's needs.
+Cross-training can help IT and OT groups develop a better sense of each other and understand each other's needs.
 In addition, a growing number of IT/OT convergence certifications are appearing to help organizations manage convergence projects more effectively.

 • Use the right tools.
 Teams can work together to identify and deploy tools that can provide the appropriate amount of visibility and control over IT/OT assets.
 Tools should cover discovery, configuration, management and security.